systemd/systemd/LICENSES/README.md

 the systemd project source tree.

-Unless otherwise noted, the systemd project sources are licensed under the terms and conditions of the **GNU Lesser General Public License v2.1 or later**.
+Unless otherwise noted, the systemd project sources are licensed under the terms and conditions of
+**LGPL-2.1-or-later** (**GNU Lesser General Public License v2.1 or later**).

+Unless otherwise noted, compiled programs and all shared or static libraries include sources under **LGPL-2.1-or-later** along with more permissive licenses, and are effectively licensed **LGPL-2.1-or-later**. systemd-udevd and other udev helper programs also include sources under **GPL-2.0-or-later**, and are effectively licensed **GPL-2.0-or-later**.

 New sources that cannot be distributed under LGPL-2.1-or-later will no longer be accepted for inclusion in the systemd project to maintain license uniformity.